 Wellstone Fellowship for Social Justice

-The Wellstone Fellow’s primary responsibilities include assisting in the organization of conferences and trainings for advocates, community leaders, and journalists; drafting talking points, blogs, policy briefs, fact sheets, and other publications; and developing content for the Families USA website and email lists.
+The Wellstone Fellow's primary responsibilities include drafting talking points, blogs, fact sheets, and other publications, as well as developing content for the Families USA website and email lists that promotes health equity and the reduction and elimination of disparities in health and healthcare.

 The Wellstone Fellowship is designed to increase the number of low-income, American Indian & Alaska Native, Asian American, Black/African American, Latino, and Native Hawaiian & Pacific Islander social justice leaders.
 Candidates seeking consideration for the Wellstone Fellowship must demonstrate an interest in using organizing and advocacy skills to achieve health care justice and social change.

-The Fellowship will last one year, from August 2014 through July 2015, and the Fellow will receive a compensatory package that includes an annual salary of approximately $38,000 and health care benefits.
+The Fellowship will last one year, from August 2015 through July 2016, and the Fellow will receive a compensatory package that includes an annual salary of approximately $38,000 and healthcare benefits.
 One Wellstone Fellow is selected each year.

 A link to the application form and procedures is available on the program website.